marcus-cooke/Daily-Zen/plan.md

 Quotes will be stored in a structured format (JSON or Markdown) with the following properties:
 - Quote text
 - Author
-- Source (book, speech, etc.)
-- Category/tags
-- Date to be displayed

 ## Deployment Strategy
 1. Set up GitHub repository